sabiwara/aja/README.md

 `A.Vector` reimplements many of the functions from the `Enum` module specifically for vectors, with efficiency in mind.

-The `A.vec/1` macro, while being totally optional, can make it easier to work with vectors and make pattern-matching possible:
+The `A.vec/1` and `A.vec_size/1` macros, while being totally optional, can make it easier to work with vectors and make pattern-matching possible:

 ```elixir